 During your stay, there will be plenty of things to do in Melbourne, such as visit the world-famous Melbourne Cricket Ground (MCG), check out Federation Square, and visit quirky suburbs such as Fitzroy!

-A 3-day itinerary of Melbourne might be a small amount of time to enjoy the city, but you can cram a lot into this short space of time.
+A 3-day Melbourne itinerary might be a small amount of time to enjoy the city, but you can cram a lot into this short space of time.

 Let’s dive in!